 Please contact us for more details and regulations.

 Avoiding the additional utility charge on unoccupied suites

 If your suite is not occupied, and you would like to avoid the extra fee, you need to remove the cooking facility (kitchen).

 - the range receptacle and replace it with a blank metal cover

 - the breaker feeding range, and replace it with blank filters or 15 amp breakers as spares

-- remove the hood fan and terminate the wire in an electrical box with a blank cover
+- the hood fan and terminate the wire in an electrical box with a blank cover

-If you do the work yourself, you will need to have us do an electrical safety inspection.
-If you hire an electrical contractor to do it, your contractor needs to take out a permit and call for an inspection.
+If you do this work yourself, you must get a homeowner electrical permit and arrange for an electrical inspection.
+If you hire an electrical contractor to do the work, your contractor must obtain the electrical permit and apply for the inspection.